ahmadharis/ahmadharis.github.io/_posts/2020-05-14-Multiple-Environments-Xamarin-Android.md

 ### Get Assembly
-Get the current assembly information.
+Get the current assembly.
 ```cs
 var assembly = Assembly.GetExecutingAssembly();
 ```

 ### Set Resource Name
-Set the ConfigurationFile name.
-This is the configuration file that we embedded in the project.
+Set the Configuration File name.
+This is the configuration file that was embedded in the project.
 You will need to use the full resource name for this file.
 If the file exists in the root directory of your project, then the resource name would be  &lt;Project Namespace&gt;.&lt;filename&gt;
 ```cs
  string resourceName = "HA.Service.Config.json";
 ```

 ### Read Configurations
-Read the embedded resource and deserialize it using JSON.NET and deserialize it to the **Configuration** Object created above.
+Read the embedded resource and deserialize it using JSON.NET  to the **Configuration** Object.
 ```cs
      using (Stream stream = assembly.GetManifestResourceStream(resourceName))
                 using (StreamReader reader = new StreamReader(stream))